Frequently Asked Questions

 How do the required laboratory sessions work?

-All MLT students will be required to travel to the MACC Mexico Campus or Three Rivers College Campus at designated times during the fall and spring semesters to participate in “centralized lab” sessions that bring the students from all campuses together for group lab activities and testing.
+All MLT students will be required to travel to the MACC Mexico Campus at designated times during the fall and spring semesters to participate in “centralized lab” sessions that bring the students from all campuses together for group lab activities and testing.
 Any required lodging will be at the student’s expense.

 Are my classes virtual?